The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: Riemann and Cartan manifolds

-which represents a scale--invariant Lagrangian density of a ghost scalar field $\sigma(x)$ interacting with the gravitational field through the term $\sigma^2 R/12$.
-Here $\tilde A^G$ is renamed as $A^G$ because the integration is carried out over a Riemann manifold.
-This result, which is only possible in the special case of four spacetime dimensions, is a mathematical miracle.
+which represents the conformal--invariant Lagrangian density of a ghost scalar field $\sigma(x)$ interacting with the gravitational field through the term $\sigma^2 R/12$. $\hat A^G$ is renamed $A^G$, as the integration is carried out on a Riemann manifold.
+This result, {\em which is only possible in four spacetime dimensions}, looks like a mathematical miracle, which confirms the importance of conformal symmetry in the theory of gravitation.